tgfrerer/island/apps/examples/hello_world/README.md

 ## Build instructions

+> [!IMPORTANT]
+>
+> This example depends on external image assets.
+To keep the Island code
+> repository slim, these assets are hosted outside of the repo.

-Download image assets via the bash script in the project root folder.
-(To keep the Island code repository slim, these image assets are hosted outside of the main repo.)
+Download image assets via the bash script in the project root folder:

     ./download_assets.sh